-If we suppose any habitual action to become inhericd - and I think it can be shown that this does sometimes happen-then the resemblance between what originally was a habit and an instituct becomes so close as not to be distinguished.
-If Mozart, instead of playing the pianoforte at three years old with wonderfully little predice, had played a tune with no practice at all, he might truly be said to have done so instinctively.
-But it would be the most serious error to suppose that the greater number of instincts have been acquired by habit in one generation, and then transmitted by hiberitance to succeeding generations.
+If we suppose any habitual action to become inherited -and I think it can be shown that this does sometimes happen-then the resemblance between what originally was a habit and an instinct becomes so close as not to be distinguished.
+If Mozart, instead of playing the pianoforte at three years old with wonderfully little practice, had played a tune with no practice at all, he might truly be said to have done so instinctively.
+But it would be the most serious error to suppose that the greater number of instincts have been acquired by habit in one generation, and then transmitted by inheritance to succeeding generations.
 It can be clearly shown that the most wonderful instincts with which we are acquainted, namely, those of the hive-bee and of many ants, could not possibly have been thus acquired.

-It will be universally admitted that instincts are as important as corporeal structure for the welfare of each species, under its present conditions of life-Under changed conditions of life, it is at least possible that slight modifications of instinct might be profitable to a species; and if it can be shown that instincts do vary ever so little, then I can see no difficulty in natural selection preserving and continually accumulating variations of instinct to any extent that may be profitable.
+It will be universally admitted that instincts are as important as corporeal structure for the welfare of each species, under its present conditions of life.
+Under changed conditions of life, it is at least possible that slight modifi-cations of instinct might be profitable to a species; and if it can be shown that instincts do vary ever so little, then I can see no difficulty in natural selection preserving and continually accumulating variations of instinct to any extent that may be profitable.
 It is thus, as I believe, that all the most complex and wonderful instincts have originated.
-As modifications of corporeal structure arise from, and are increased by, use or habit, and are diminished or lost by disuse, so I do not doubt it has been with instincts.
-But I believe that the effects of habit are of quite subordinate importance to the effects of the natural selection of what may be ations produced by the same unknown causes which produce slight deviations of bodily structure.
+As modifications of corporeal structure arise from, and are increased by, use or habit, and are dimin-ished or lost by disuse, so I do not doubt it has been But I believe that the effects of habit are with instincts. of quite subordinate importance to the effects of the natural selection of what may be called accidental variations structure.